Jump to Section:

 Most patients will benefit from at least a narrow excision of their primary tumor that removes all of the tumor that can be readily felt or seen.

 Depending on your general health and the location and size of the MCC, surgery may not be possible.
-In such cases, radiation therapy is sometimes used alone.
-Several studies suggest that radiation therapy alone may be nearly as effective as both radiation therapy and surgery.1 2
+In such cases, radiation therapy is sometimes used alone and often has excellent outcomes.1, 2

 Surgical excision side effects are highly dependent on the location and size of the tumor and they mostly relate to how much skin needs to be excised near the tumor.